 Fortunately, this means that many school cafeterias in our neighborhood offer food options that fit your child’s braces lifestyle like a glove.

 Encourage your child to ask for menu items that require as little biting into as possible.
-This is the safest way to minimize the risk of suffering an orthodontic emergency that makes them lose school time and keeps you from a scramble midway through your workday to go to the orthodontist’s office.
+This is the safest way to minimize the risk of suffering an orthodontic emergency that makes them lose school time and keeps them from a scramble midway through their workday to go to the orthodontist’s office.

 Some great school cafeteria choices include: